fthomas-de/rasp-home/README.md

 - 433Mhz RF Wireless Transmitter-Receiver-Modul
 - düwi plug sockets

+desktop: some tests with a desktop client written in Java

 server: written in python, waiting for commands

 web: web app written in Python using flask and bootstrap (can be used instead of the Android app)